acm-uiuc/concert/README.md

 Instructions on how to run:

-First make sure you have virtualenv installed on your computer (http://docs.python-guide.org/en/latest/dev/virtualenvs/) Also make sure you have VLC bindings installed
+First make sure you have virtualenv installed on your computer (http://docs.python-guide.org/en/latest/dev/virtualenvs/) Also make sure you have VLC bindings and mongodb installed

 Run `virtualenv venv`